 Why Our Family Loves Oatmeal

-Mash ½ banana into the bottom of a dish.
-Add to it ½ cup of rolled oats (dry), 1-2 tblspns of peanut butter, a handful of sunflower seeds, almonds and hemp hearts.
-Finish with 1 cup of frozen mixed berries and ½-1cup of coconut milk and let sit on the counter for 1-2 hours or in the fridge overnight.
-This is higher carbohydrates than the previous version but packed equally packed full of nutrition!
+Begin by mashing half a banana into a dish, followed by adding ½ cup of dry rolled oats.
+Incorporate 1-2 tablespoons of peanut butter, a handful of sunflower seeds, almonds, and hemp hearts.
+Finish off the mixture with 1 cup of frozen mixed berries and ½-1 cup of coconut milk.
+Allow the concoction to sit on the counter for 1-2 hours or refrigerate it overnight.
+While this version carries a higher carbohydrate content, its nutritional value remains equally impressive.

 The world of nutrition is rife with choices, and oatmeal deserves its moment in the spotlight.
 Despite its underappreciated status, oatmeal possesses a wealth of benefits that position it as a contender for the title of the world's greatest food.
 From its gluten-friendly nature to its blood sugar regulating properties, oatmeal serves as a versatile and nourishing option for individuals seeking to enhance their health and well-being.
 By incorporating oatmeal into your daily routine, you embark on a journey toward better nutrition and a more vibrant life.
 So, the next time you stroll through the cereal aisle at the grocery store, seize the opportunity to embrace oatmeal's potential and unlock its myriad benefits.